lorforlinux/docs.beagleboard.io/books/pru-cookbook/03details/details.rst

     bone$ make TARGET=gpio.pru1

-The setup file also contains instructions to figure out which Beagle you are running and then configure the pins acordingly.
+The setup file also contains instructions to figure out which Beagle you are running and then configure the pins accordingly.

 .. literalinclude:: code/gpio_setup.sh